sekthor/portfolio/content/articles/qrquiz/index.md

    Some of these pixels I want to omit from the initial QR code and assign them to correct answers.
    I found [skip2/go-qrcode](https://pkg.go.dev/github.com/skip2/go-qrcode).
    It allows me to generate a QR code Bitmap.
-   A two-dimensional silce of bools (`[][]bool`).
+   A two-dimensional slice of bools (`[][]bool`).
    Perfect!
 1. I need a frontend.
-   I do not want to overcomplicate it.
+   I do not want to over-complicate it.
    I work with data in the go backend.
    Hmm.
    Why not just go for go templating?
    Yes!
    Let's do that.
    For client-side interactivity, I shall just stick to vanilla javascript.
-   Not a fun way to work, but for what little interactivity I need definitly simpler, than working with any of the larger frameworks.
+   Not a fun way to work, but for what little interactivity I need definitely simpler, than working with any of the larger frameworks.

 What do we need?

 1. a form where users can create new quizzes
     1. Title
     1. Solution (e.g. a link) to be encoded in the QR code
     1. *n* Questions with *m* answers each.
-Originally thought to be single-choice, evenetually turned out be more fun as multiple choice.
+Originally thought to be single-choice, eventually turned out be more fun as multiple choice.
 1. a form submission, that automatically turns the form data into qr quiz
     1. Create QR from secret
     1. Steal a *set* pixel for each correct answer and assign it to the answer
-    1. Assign an *unset* picel to each incorrect answer
+    1. Assign an *unset* pixel to each incorrect answer
 1. a quiz template with an incomplete QR code and the quiz Q&A
     1. correct answers recreate the QR by re-inserting missing pixels
     1. wrong answers insert pixels, that were meant to remain unset

 ## Implementation

-I startet by creating am http server with html templates.
+I started by creating am http server with html templates.
 Css and JS files included as static assets.
 This part was fairly straight forward.